wsyzxjn/FlowDown/README.md

 - **iCloud Sync**: Seamlessly syncs your conversations, settings, and custom models across all your Apple devices.
 - **Open Source**: FlowDown is fully open source under the AGPL-3.0 license.
 We invite you to inspect the code and verify our commitment to privacy and quality.

+## Special Notes

+FlowDown is designed for users who want full control over their AI models and are willing to configure them manually.

+Every model behaves differently based on its capabilities, deployment method, and hardware resources.
+You are responsible for configuring and testing each model you use.
+FlowDown provides the tools and interfaces—you provide the configurations.

+For bulk management, FlowDown supports importing and exporting model configurations (`.fdmodel` files).
+You can script the generation of configuration files and import them all at once.
+Join our [Discord](https://discord.gg/UHKMRyJcgc) to discuss setups, but remember: community advice doesn't replace your own testing.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=Lakr233/FlowDown&type=date&legend=top-left)](https://www.star-history.com/#Lakr233/FlowDown&type=date&legend=top-left)